hammasali/SkypeClone/README.md

 # RealTime Chat

 A fasinating UI for real time chat.
 Compatible with device light and dark mode.
-Hero widget with animated navigation used
+Hero widget with animated navigation used.
+It took me one day to complete with design.
+The code is maintained with the proper architecture and pattern.

 # Packages
 1.  cupertino_icons: ^1.0.1